-Iona College is a coeducational liberal arts college founded in the Roman Catholic tradition and located in New Rochelle, New York.
+Iona University is a coeducational liberal arts institution founded in the Roman Catholic tradition and located in New Rochelle, New York.
 With approximately 4,000 students on campus and a 16:1 student-faculty ratio, transfer students can choose from 60 combined programs of study.
-Iona offers rolling admission throughout the year only to transfer students; “Transfer Tuesdays” where you can meet current students, tour campus, and speak with a counselor about transfer credit; and the ability to enter the College with junior status if you’re transferring with an associate degree and a minimum 2.5 GPA.
+Iona offers rolling admission throughout the year only to transfer students; “Transfer Tuesdays” where you can meet current students, tour campus, and speak with a counselor about transfer credit; and the ability to enter the University with junior status if you’re transferring with an associate degree and a minimum 2.5 GPA.

 Kean University is a public university in Union, New York—only 12 miles from New York City.
 Over 16,000 students (35% of whom are transfers) benefit from a 17:1 student-faculty ratio, enrolling in 50+ undergraduate and 70+ graduate programs.
 Kean has been recognized by the Phi Theta Kappa Transfer Honor Roll for the last five years and partners with numerous community colleges to ensure the ease and maximum transfer of college credits.